Tawn Mastrey: Career

-Among the first to add new artists such as AC/DC, Cheap Trick, The Sex Pistols, The Ramones, Devo, The Police, Joan Jett, and countless other now legendary bands to the playlist while working as Music Director at KSJO, which shared the San Francisco Bay Area market's highest-rated album-oriented rock station status with San Jose's KOME during the late 1970s, Tawn had a profound impact on the fate of hard rock, punk, new wave and later heavy metal music at KNAC, where the subsequent Los Angeles metal band scene gave birth to artists like Ratt, Mötley Crüe, Gun's N'Roses et al.
+Among the first to add new artists such as AC/DC, Cheap Trick, The Sex Pistols, The Ramones, Devo, The Police, Joan Jett, and countless other now legendary bands to the playlist while working as music director at KSJO, which shared the San Francisco Bay Area market's highest-rated album-oriented rock station status with San Jose's KOME during the late 1970s, Tawn had a profound impact on the fate of hard rock, punk, new wave and later heavy metal music at KNAC, where the subsequent Los Angeles metal band scene gave birth to artists like Ratt, Mötley Crüe, Gun's N'Roses et al.

-As a fairly open-minded music director and DJ at KSJO, Tawn was a deciding voice in which new artists would be played and added to the KSJO catalogue and decidedly liberal playlist which only required DJs to play "star" artists after commercial breaks.
-This combined with the station's history as a progressive rock-formatted holdover from the 1960s, allowed her to champion innovative, cutting-edge artists from 1970s hard rock bands such as Montrose, Sammy Hagar, Rick Derringer, and Van Halen along with bands like AC/DC, Judas Priest, The Scorpions, and Thin Lizzy, to new wave and even punk rock artists.
+As music director and DJ at KSJO, Tawn selected new artists for the station's catalogue.
+The station's format required DJs to play established artists after commercial breaks, but otherwise allowed for the inclusion of various genres.
+During this period, Tawn played 1970s hard rock bands such as Montrose, Sammy Hagar, Rick Derringer, and Van Halen, as well as AC/DC, Judas Priest, The Scorpions, Thin Lizzy, new wave, and punk rock artists.